moby/moby/docs/sources/use/networking.rst

-At runtime, a :ref:`specific kind of virtual interface<vethxxxx-device>` is given to each containers which is then bonded to the ``docker0`` bridge.
-Each containers also receives a dedicated IP address from the same range as ``docker0``.
-The ``docker0`` IP address is then used as the default gateway for the containers.
+At runtime, a :ref:`specific kind of virtual interface<vethxxxx-device>` is given to each container which is then bonded to the ``docker0`` bridge.
+Each container also receives a dedicated IP address from the same range as ``docker0``.
+The ``docker0`` IP address is then used as the default gateway for the container.

 .. code-block:: bash